-Wild weather with 170km/h winds cuts power in Christchurch and Kaikōura
+Wild weather with 170km/h winds cuts power in Christchurch and Kaikōura, whips up waves on Wakatipu

 "Efforts to restore power have been hampered the number of very large trees downed by wind gusts across a wide area," the company said.

-"Power is off to customers in: Makarora; Paradise; Glenorchy [efforts are being made to restore power from a backup generator tonight]; Glenda Drive, Frankton."
+"Power is off to customers in Makarora; Paradise; Glenorchy [efforts are being made to restore power from a backup generator tonight]; Glenda Drive, Frankton."

 Haddon said people in Otago and most of the South Island woke up to fine weather this morning, although temperatures were still colder.